Become a Living Support Assistant!

 - By post to Living Support Section, Student Support & Wellbeing, Southpark House, 64 Southpark Avenue, Glasgow, G12 8LB

 - By email to firstname.lastname@example.org

-Interviews will be carried out during the summer and can be done via Skype if you aren't in Glasgow over the summer.
+Interviews will be carried out at the end of March and can be done via Skype if you aren't in Glasgow at the time.

 - Read Next

 - Weekly Update Student Apartments and Lister House- 3rd April Emergency Financial Support Self-isolation: Workouts in your room Workout with UofG Sport!
 Student Apartments and Lister House Weekly Update (20 March) COVID-19 Catering Service Update Sticking To A Routine While At Home Your Mental Health During Coronavirus Battling Loneliness During Isolation Looking for an Internship?

 - Are you being safe online?
 Maclay Residences 360 Degree Image Gallery Kelvinhaugh Street 360 Degree Image Gallery Cooking, with cereal?
 Lister House 360 Degree Image Gallery Where are the Student Support Services at the University of Glasgow?
 Winton Drive 360 Degree Image Gallery Queen Margaret Residence 360 Degree Image Gallery Kelvinhaugh Gate 360 Degree Image Gallery Keep it quiet @ QM